markmo/dltemplate/README.rst

     not determined by the previous state or action.
 38. Introduction to Policy Gradient methods in RL.
 39. Introduction to model-based RL networks.
+40. Implement a Deep Q-Network using Experience Replay.
-40. Processing audio using an RNN to detect wake-words.
+41. Processing audio using an RNN to detect wake-words.

 Datasets